Cydhra/parallel_toolbox/README.md

 #### Inefficient Ranking and Sorting
 A few inefficient routines for ranking and sorting are provided, which are reused in more efficient algorithms as the base case for recursions.
-* `matrix_sort` requires a square number of processors, but is theoretically more efficient than alternatives
 * `inefficient_sort` sends all data to one processor, which will sort and redistribute it.
 It is the most inefficient and slowest algorithm, but works in all cases
+* `inefficient_rank` sends all data to one processor, which will calculate ranks and return them to the original processors.
+Otherwise it is the same design as `inefficient_sort`
+* `matrix_rank` requires a square number of processors, but is theoretically more efficient than alternatives

 #### Sample Sort
 As an efficient all-purpose sorting algorithm the toolbox provides `sample_sort`.